OUR EVIDENCE

 Original source: Bruner JS.
 The Process of Education.
 Harvard University Press.
 1960.

 Spiral curriculum in medical education: Harden RM, Stamper N. What is a spiral curriculum?
-Medical Teacher.
-1999.
-(PMC2234404).
+BMC Med Educ.
+2007 Dec 21;7:52. doi:10.1186/1472-6920-7-52.

-Working memory limits and learning: Sweller J, above.
-(PMC4673075).
+Working memory limits and learning: Sweller, above.
+Cowan, above.

 Mastery-based learning: Bloom BS.
 Learning for mastery.
 Evaluation Comment.
 1968.
 Evidence grade: Strong for sequenced, competency-gated instruction.
 Mastery at each level before advancing is a validated instructional model.